 Why should we hire you?

 First, review the job description to find the skills they are looking for, and then match those skills to your own.
-Here is what I found in the job posting
+Here is what I saw in the job posting

 So a possible answer to this question is:

-• State you pay great attention to detail and will always keep the restaurant clean.
+- State that you pay great attention to detail and will always keep the restaurant clean.

-• Finally, mention you work well under pressure.
+- Finally, mention that you work well under pressure.

 Can you work weekends and evenings?